Yamini2001/Doctor-Appointment-System-MERN-App/README.md

 ## Overview

 The Doctor Appointment System is a MERN Stack application designed to manage doctor appointments.
-It includes features for user authentication, appointment scheduling, and management of appointments.
+It includes features for user authentication, appointment scheduling, and appointment management.
 This project utilizes MongoDB, Express.js, React.js, and Node.js, along with Redux for state management.

 ## Features